rwensel/LegalDocketExtractor/README.md

 Set the download_folder variable to the path of the folder to download files.
 Run the script to download and extract information from the complaint.

 Outside of the requirements, you also need to install tessarct for using OCR to read the PDF documents.
 PDF files are initially encrypted which prevents direct OCR.
 To bypass this issue I created a module that will use poppler to convert each PDF page into an image file.
-The tesseract OCR will read the image files which you can then search, or export text from the documents.
+Then the module will iterate through all of the image files and use tesseract OCR to read and extract the text from the documents as needed.